input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-3.md

 11. Optional Exercise (Easy).

-Extend your topology file so that you are connecting to a few other peers, and not just to the IOHK relays.
+Extend your topology file so that you are connecting to a few other peers, and not just to the IOHK Testnet relays.
 Confirm that you are receiving blocks.
-If you are feeling brave, create a different configuration that doesn’t include the IOHK relays.
+If you are feeling brave, create a different configuration that doesn’t include the IOHK Testnet relays.

 12. Optional Exercise (Easy).